UltraEngine/Benchmarks/README.md

 - [Visual Studio Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) (You probably already have this installed)
 - The Leadwerks builds require [OpenAL](https://openal.org/downloads/) to be installed

-Note: Some AMD cards are currently having issues initializing, it's being worked on and should be an easy fix.

 ## Diagnostic Tools

 [TechPowerUp GPU-Z](https://www.techpowerup.com/download/gpu-z/) can be used to measure GPU utilization.
 Windows task manager does not correctly measure this metric.